 AFAIKT are a quite a few Lisp programmers in the due what you can to follow the actual trend.
 But I have also the impression that most Lispers have a dislike about XML.
 I'm in the same camp, XML is now part of the problem, we've to live with it.

-My ucw Tutorial is a about ucw usage.
+My ucw Tutorial is about ucw usage.
 Now I'm just a user and not a developer so I have to decide whether I can live with decisions made from them or whether I can't.

 I can and do have an opinion about a few parts.
 I'll try to get the code rendered, but as I learned it seems to mess up this cliki-engine quite bit.